This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Put 1 hand on the infant's forehead and press firmly backward to tilt his head back.
-Do not place your hand on the back of his neck to tilt his head.
+- Put 1 hand on the infant's forehead and press firmly backward to tilt his or her head back.
+Do not place your hand on the back of his or her neck to tilt his or her head.

 - Lift the infant's chin with your other hand.
-Hold his mouth open.
-Do not press deeply into the soft tissue under his chin, because this can close his airway.
+Hold his or her mouth open.
+Do not press deeply into the soft tissue under his or her chin, because this can close his or her airway.

-- Look into the infant's mouth for something that may be blocking his airway at the back of his throat.
+- Look into the infant's mouth for something that may be blocking the airway at the back of the throat.
 Examples are food and small toys.
 If you see something that looks easy to get, carefully scoop it out with your finger.

 - Take a deep breath and put your lips around the infant's nose and mouth, making an airtight seal.
-If your mouth is too small to cover both the infant's mouth and nose, pinch his nose closed as you cover his mouth with yours.
+If your mouth is too small to cover both the infant's mouth and nose, pinch his or her nose closed.
+Cover his or her mouth with yours.

 - Give 2 breaths (1 second for each breath) into the infant.
 Do not give large breaths.
 Do not breathe hard or fast.
 Take a normal breath for yourself after each breath that you give.